How to store a tent properly to maximize its lifespan?

 A: Technically yes, but it’s not ideal.
 For long-term tent care, give it room to breathe.
 Your tent will thank you with a longer lifespan and fewer surprises when you unpack it next season.

-🏡 Rule #3: Store Your Tent in a Cool, Dry, and Dark Place
+🏡 Rule #3: Store Your Tent in a Cool, Dry, dark location

 Camping Gear Storage: Building a System That Works